linkml/linkml/docs/schemas/arrays.md

 ### Support

-At releast, only pydanticgen supports arrays, but arrays will be implemented gradually for the rest of the generators.
+At release, only pydanticgen supports arrays, but arrays will be implemented gradually for the rest of the generators.

 | generator                 | representation | anyshape | bounded | parameterized | complex |
 |---------------------------|----------------|----------|-----------|---------|-------|